Our Insights

 Program Description:

-A challenging program that exposes students to two strands: the Virtual Enterprise (VE) program, a NYS-Approved CTE sequence, a global business simulation that offers students a competitive edge through project-based, collaborative learning and the development of 21st century skills in entrepreneurship, global business, communication, and personal finance; and the Software Engineering Pilot (SEP) Program, which exposes students to topics such as computer science, gaming, and web design.
+A challenging program that offers business themed courses, computer science options, and focuses on real world skills that help students prepare for college and the job market.
+All students participate in the Virtual Enterprise (VE) program, a NYS-Approved CTE sequence, a global business simulation that offers students a competitive edge through project-based, collaborative learning and the development of 21st century skills in entrepreneurship, global business, communication, and personal finance.

 Program Description:

-This is a rigorous program that will prepare students for college as well as a career in the health care profession.
-As a member of the Institute of Health Sciences, students will develop academic and practical skills that will enable them to be successful learners in a diverse society.
-Some of the potential careers may include athletic training and physical therapy.
-Senior internships will focus on physical therapy, sports rehabilitation and assessing human movement.
+This is a rigorous program that prepares students for college as well as a career in the field of health care.
+As members of the Institute of Health Sciences, students develop academic and practical skills that will enable them to be successful lifelong learners in a diverse society.
+Our graduates pursue positions such as physicians, nurses, occupational therapists, athletic trainers, and social workers, among many others.
+Our select senior internships focus on physical therapy, sports and injury rehabilitation, and assessing human movement.
+These internships allow students to build on their knowledge base of elective classes consisting of Anatomy and Physiology, Rehab Science and Medical Practice, and Psychology.

 Program Description: